 Article 50 of the Lisbon Treaty is the legal process for leaving the EU.
-It establishes the two-year negotiation period, after which the departing member state is no longer subject to the EU’s treaties.
+It establishes a two-year negotiation period, after which the departing member state is no longer subject to the EU’s treaties.

-The UK triggered Article 50 on 29 March 2017 which means the UK was due to leave the EU at 11:00pm on 29 March 2019.
+The UK triggered Article 50 on 29 March 2017, which means the UK was due to leave the EU at 11:00pm on 29 March 2019.

 Article 50 allows for either side to request an extension, but it was the UK that, on 20 March, made the first formal request for an extension.

 The extension required the unanimous agreement in the European Council, the grouping of all EU heads of state and government.

 There have been two extensions agreed so far.
 On 19 October, Prime Minister Boris Johnson wrote to Donald Tusk, president of the European Council, requesting another extension until 31 January 2020.

 On 21 March 2019, the UK and the EU agreed to extend Article 50 until either 22 May, subject to MPs approving the Withdrawal Agreement, or failing that until 12 April.